 The cover of Avi Wigderson’s book “Mathematics and computation” as was first exposed to the public in Avi’s Knuth Prize videotaped lecture.
 (I had trouble with 3 of the words: What is EGDE L WONK 0? what is GCAAG?GTAACTC ?
 TACGTTC ?
-I only figured out the first.)
+I only figured out the first one.)

 Avi Wigderson’s book “Mathematics and computation, a theory revolutionizing technology and science” is about to be published by Princeton University Press.
 The link is to a free copy of the book which will always be available on Avi’s homepage.
 (See also this re-blogged post here of Boaz Barak.)

 One main theme of the book is the rich connection between the theory of computing and other areas (in fact, most areas) of mathematics.
 See also this self contained survey (based on Chapter 13 of the book) by Avi Interactions of Computational Complexity Theory and Mathematics, which in 27 pages overviews relations to number theory, Geometry, Operator Theory, Metric Geometry, Group Theory, Statistical Physics, Analysis and Probability, Lattice Theory and Invariant Theory.
-Of course, Avi himself is among the main heroes in finding many paths between mathematics and the theory of computing over the last four decades.
+Of course, over the last four decades, Avi himself has been among the main heroes in finding many paths between mathematics and the theory of computing.

 Another theme of the book and of several talks by Avi is that the theory of computing has revolutionary connections with many fields of science and technology.
 Again, this theme is present in the entire book and is emphasized in Chapter 20, which also appeared as a self contained paper “On the nature of the Theory of Computation (ToC).”
 Let me quote one sentence from Avi’s book that I propose for discussion.
 (For the complete quote see the end of the post.)